amreshtech/create-story-vscode-extension/README.md

 ## Requirements

 This plugin requires following dependencies to perform at its best.

-* Storybook
+- Storybook
-* Knobs add-on for Storybook
+- Controls add-on for Storybook

 ## Release Notes

-### 1.0.0
+### 2.0.0

-Initial release of Create Story extension for VS Code.
+- Breaking Change: Updated to support Storybook v6.0
+- Replace Storybook Knobs add-on with Storybook Controls